CamachoDejay/Teaching-ImageJ-FIJI/NorMIC/Day_1_Intro/README.md

 ### 2 Basic image analysis pipeline

+Some good reading on what a [BioImage Analysis Workflow is can be found here](http://eubias.org/NEUBIAS/workflows-components-bioimage-analysis-neubias-concept/)

-Here the [demo rice image](https://drive.google.com/file/d/1Wm-QEs4XcJ-cu42mStFtWK-QC7C5adQY/view?usp=sharing), a clasic!
+Here the [demo rice image](https://drive.google.com/file/d/1Wm-QEs4XcJ-cu42mStFtWK-QC7C5adQY/view?usp=sharing), a classic!

+Some extra information on [thresholding](https://neubias.github.io/training-resources/binarization/index.html) and [filtering](https://neubias.github.io/training-resources/filter_neighbourhood/) is available from Neubias.

-If you are having problems with the sewgmentation, and want to practice the quantification tasks via "Analyze particles" please use this [segmented rice image](https://drive.google.com/file/d/1P8WEHL9ds0u2I4QPyu4KGqcB685B0HXu/view?usp=sharing) as a catchup
+If you are having problems with the segmentation, and want to practice the quantification tasks via "Analyze particles" please use this [segmented rice image](https://drive.google.com/file/d/1P8WEHL9ds0u2I4QPyu4KGqcB685B0HXu/view?usp=sharing) as a catchup

+An important step of many post-processing methods is the [Watershed algorithm](https://en.wikipedia.org/wiki/Watershed_(image_processing)), some info on [how this works in FIJI can be found here](https://imagej.net/plugins/classic-watershed).
+Then there is a world of operations we can do to improve our segmentation.
+Many of these are what we call [Morphological operations](https://en.wikipedia.org/wiki/Mathematical_morphology), check out how to do these in FIJI using [MorphoLibJ](https://imagej.net/plugins/morpholibj)

 ## Need help installing FIJI, please have a look here